by Doc Quantum, adapted from The Usual Suspects, screenplay by Christopher McQuarrie

 Wolfgang Hurtz looked at Elsa, who looked back at him expectantly.
 Mouthpiece had certainly kept his word.
 “All right,” he said.
 “But exactly what do you want from me?”

-A doorway on the second floor by the balcony opened then, and a dark figure walked out.
-He stopped at the balcony and looked down at the three men.
+A doorway on the second floor by the balcony opened then, and a dark figure walked out, somewhat stiffly.
+He stopped at the balcony and looked down at the three men, remaining in the shadows as they looked up at him, unable to make out any features.

-“Your lives are no longer your own,” he stated.
+“Your lives are no longer your own,” he stated in an unnaturally deep voice.
 “They belong to Baron Povalsky.
 Each of you has been saved from a life of meaningless crime, which was sure to send you to an early grave, and we will expect you to live up to the expectations we have of you.

 “Our enemies are Adolf Hitler and the Nazis, as well as their collaborators — the Imperialists of Japan and the Fascists of Italy.
 They are a scourge upon the world, a persistent cancer eating away at men’s souls everywhere.
 They must be stopped and brought to swift justice.
 This is my purpose in life, and now it will be yours as well.
 Look around you.
 Each of the men and women in this complex has pledged their lives into my service, and they are each willing to die for our cause.
 I will ask you to do no less.